The importance of planning

 When setting up any new project excellent planning is essential to achieve success, and food co-ops are no exception.

 - Identifty your aims and objectives

 - Implement your plan

-A key part of the planning process is therefore to carry out a needs assessment to find whether there is a need or demand for a food co-op in your area.
+*A key part of the planning process for food co-ops is to carry out a needs assessment at the outset to find whether there is a need or demand for a food co-op in your area.

 - Who is going to do it?

 - When does it have to be done by?

 - Where is it going to be done?

 If you want to set up a large food co-op and plan to apply for large amounts funding, you may need to create a more detailed project plan or business plan.
 A business plan is a document that describes your food co-op, what you hope to achieve, how it will operate over time, and how you will manage the money.
 It will help you to develop your ideas and can be used to plan and monitor your progress.